 Joint tenancy as tenants in common lists both partners on the title.

 Pro: Ownership shares do not have to be 50/50 with this kind of title, so shares can be tailored to each partner’s financial contributions.

 Con: If somebody passes away, that person’s share does not automatically go to the other partner: generally, it goes to the estate of the deceased partner.

 Joint tenancy with right of survivorship circumvents the problems of joint tenancy as tenants in common by putting the names of both partners on the title, and if one partner dies, the surviving partner can remain on the property.

 Pro: This option will protect both of you in the event that one of you passes away.

-Con: Creates a difficult situation if you break up, one of you cannot buy out the other, and no other agreement is in place.
+Con: Creates a difficult situation if you break up and if one of you cannot buy out the other (with no written agreement in place).